 - 1. The cover letter to the Registrar's Proposal specifies that the request for review and any submissions must be in writing. - 2.
 In the letter forwarded to applicants by the Committee, which encloses all documents which it intends to consider, the applicant is informed that they may make written submissions. - 3.
 In the letter forwarded to applicants which encloses copies of submissions from third parties received on their behalf, the applicant is informed that they may make written submissions. - 4.
-Information about the Registration Appeals process and the Registration Appeals Committee's mandate can be found on the College website; in the "Fair Registration Practices Report 2008"; and, in the "Career Map - d) State how you ensure that no one who acted as a decision-maker in a registration decision acts as a decision-maker in an internal review or appeal of the same registration decision.
+Information about the Registration Appeals process and the Registration Appeals Committee's mandate can be found on the College website; in the "Fair Registration Practices Reports 2008 and 2009"; and, in the "Career Map Access to the Social Worker and Social Service Worker Designation in Ontario" which is posted on the website of the Ministry of Citizenship and Immigration. - 5.
+The contact information of the Director of Registration is provided in the covering letter of the Proposal of the Registrar.
+The Director of Registration responds to e-mail, telephone, fax inquiries as well as visits to the office. - d) State how you ensure that no one who acted as a decision-maker in a registration decision acts as a decision-maker in an internal review or appeal of the same registration decision.